davidwehrle/Project2-Java022815/src/instructions/Project-Instructions.md

-#### When a customer begins the program, he should be able to interact with a menu of options
+#### When a customer begins the program, he should be able to interact with a text-based menu of options.

 The options should include: